 Phone number: (+81) 466321859

-Fax number: (+81) 466294423

 E-mail: haruhide.kimura@takeda.com

 Supplementary Materials and Methods

 Crystallography of the GluA2o LBD/compound complex

 The human GluA2o-LBD was prepared as described previously (Kunugi et al, 2018).
 The complex was prepared by incubation of GluA2o-LBD with a 3-fold molar excess of the compound on ice for a few h prior to crystallization experiments.
 Crystals were grown at 4°C using the vapor diffusion method in sitting-drop technique, and the drops contained a 1:1 (v/v) ratio of protein solution to reservoir solution.
 The reservoir solution contained 11-18% PEG 3350, 0.1 M sodium acetate, 0.1 M zinc acetate, pH 4.3-5.4.
 Prior to data collection, crystals were immersed in mother liquor solution containing 30% glycerol and flash frozen in liquid nitrogen.
 Diffraction data were collected from a single crystal at Advance Light Source on beam line 5.0.3 using a Quantum210 CCD detector (ADSC) under a 100 K nitrogen cryostream.
 Data sets were reduced and scaled using HKL2000 (Otwinowski and Minor, 1997).
 Structures were solved by molecular replacement with MOLREP (Vagin and Teplyakov, 2010) from the CCP4 suites (Winn et al, 2011) using the coordinates of the GluA2-LBD associated with L-glutamate (PDB code 1FTJ) as a search model.
 The structures were refined through an iterative procedure utilizing REFMAC (Murshudov et al, 2011) followed by model building in COOT (Emsley et al, 2010).
 The dictionary files for the ligands were prepared using AFITT (OpenEye Scientific Software, Cambridge, MA).
 The final models were validated using Molprobity (Chen et al, 2010).
 Crystallographic processing and refinement statistics are summarized in table S6.
 All structural figures were generated using PyMOL (Schrödinger, LLC, New York, NY).